mevianna/sbrc-quantum-computing-uav/search-strategy.md

 "transportation system" OR "transportation systems" OR "multi-vehicle" OR "autonomous system" OR "autonomous systems" OR "autonomous mobile robot" OR "autonomous mobile robots" OR "vehicle" OR "vehicles")

+# Databases
+This study consulted the **IEEE Xplore**, **Web of Science**, and **ACM Guide to Computing Literature**, selected for their relevance and comprehensive coverage of the research topic.
+These sources provide broad and up-to-date access to the literature in engineering, computer science, and emerging technologies, supporting a rigorous and systematic analysis.

+## Application of the Search String Across Databases